UK's Kwarteng, seeking to calm markets, brings forward budget date | Business

 Kwarteng has previously said the OBR would not have had enough time to produce satisfactory forecasts for his Sept.
 23 announcement, although the OBR has contradicted this.
 Junior Treasury minister Andrew Griffith said market practitioners he had spoken to received news of the new date for the fiscal statement warmly.
 British government bonds and the pound showed scant reaction, with both in decline on Monday.

+The government also announced the appointment of veteran civil servant James Bowler as permanent secretary to the Treasury.
+He replaces Tom Scholar, whose ousting by Kwarteng last month added to investor unease around the government.
+HALLOWEEN

-The new date leaves Kwarteng and Truss with little more than two weeks to settle divisions in her cabinet over cuts to government spending.
+The new date for the fiscal plan leaves Kwarteng and Truss with little more than two weeks to settle divisions in her cabinet over cuts to government spending.
 Having already bowed to pressure to drop the most divisive policy - eliminating the 45% top rate of income tax for the highest earners - they face cabinet opposition to the idea of cutting welfare benefits in inflation-adjusted terms.

 Last week two senior ministers expressed their dissatisfaction with Truss's income tax U-turn, suggesting that unity among her top team was breaking down.
 The Financial Times reported on Monday that as part of her attempts to stabilise financial markets, Truss had changed her mind about appointing someone to lead Britain's finance ministry who had no experience of working there.